srdn25/Raspberry-server/README.md

 * enter default password 123
 * run `docker-compose -f docker-compose.yml up -d`

+### For quick reload docker after deploy
+* Run `./scripts/docker_reload.sh` it will stop current containers, and get credentials from private store, then will run containers

+### For update credentials
+* Place for execute is root raspberry repository folder
+* Remove old credentials `rm open-store.sh`
+* Create new credentials from example `cp open-store.example.sh open-store.sh`.
+Set new values
+* Execute `./scripts/encode`
+* Script will ask password for encode.
+Enter any password and remember it (for decode)

+### For share secret data (credentials or docker-compose with secret credentials)
+You can use scripts scripts/encode and scripts/decode

+* Place for execute is root raspberry repository folder
+* `touch open-store.sh` (if haven't this file)
+* Put secret data with set environments to this file (look at example)
+* Execute `./scripts/encode`
+* Script will ask password for encode.
+Enter any password
+* Will create or update file `private-store.pem`.
+Send this file and password to other developer
+* On side other developer, just run `./scripts/decode`
+* Enter password which used for encode
+* Script will create encoded `open-store.sh`
+* Run this script `./open-store.sh`
+* Execute `source ./open-store.sh`
+* Start docker compose `docker-compose -f docker-compose.yml up -d`

 ### To delete leftover images, containers, volumes and other related data, run the following command:

 `sudo rm -rf /var/lib/docker`